jupyterlite/jupyterlite/docs/quickstart/using.md

 :align: center
 ```

-After clicking on the `Install` button, the application will be installed and can be
+After clicking on the `Install` button, the application will be available on the home
-launched from the home screen:
+screen:

 ```{image} https://user-images.githubusercontent.com/591645/228768956-374ad79e-b5ee-45da-9077-bab4b6b7fce5.png
 :alt: a screenshot showing the JupyterLite application on the home screen